The Best RADIUS Solution For AWS

 This new change in mindset allows organizations to worry less about costly on-prem infrastructure and computing power and instead focus on their businesses growth.
 It’s a simple, cost-effective, and efficient solution to an expensive problem.

-Microsoft’s Network Policy Server (NPS) is a AAA RADIUS server used for a number of different types of network connections.
+Microsoft’s Network Policy Server (NPS) is a DIY AAA RADIUS server that can be configured for a number of different types of network connections.
 It can be used for wireless authentication, VPN connections, dial-up, and more.

 But as organizations continue to move to cloud-based operations, NPS has become a less favored solution.
-NPS and Active Directory (AD) do not come inherently with a cloud solution, so choosing the right add-on solution to enable cloud-based authentication is key.
+NPS, and the requisite Active Directory (AD), were built a couple decades ago before cloud computing was feasible.
+They have not been updated to be compatible with modern cloud architecture, so finding the right add-on solution to enable cloud-based authentication is the only way to make them compatible.

 In order to operate NPS in the cloud, you need to combine Windows NPS as a RADIUS proxy with a cloud-based RADIUS solution.
 A user would send their authentication request to the cloud RADIUS, and in turn, it would be forwarded to NPS for final authentication.

 This process requires specific configuration of RADIUS policies to match NPS.
 Settings such as the EAP method, which Event Logs to record, the network adapters that authentication requests would traffic, and more.
-Once configured, users would send their authentication requests to the cloud-based RADIUS and it would be authenticated securely with Microsoft NPS.
+It’s less efficient than a direct RADIUS authentication scheme, but some organizations that find themselves unable to leave on-premises networks behind will require such a config to enable AWS RADIUS authentication with their on-prem infrastructure.

 While this solution leaves a lot to be desired, here is a link to a complete guide if you are still interested.